runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 1) Use the `paste0()` and `colnames()` functions to paste the current column names together with the current first row, and store this vector of names as the new table column names.
 2) Use the `gsub()` and `colnames()` functions to find and replace any unecessary periods in the columns that did not have any informating in the extra header line (usually the first 5 columns).
-3) Use the `grepl()` function in a slice of the data_tbl along with the `!` "except" wildcard to only select observations that are not repeated header rows.
-Store this as a new table if desired.
+3) Use the `grepl()` function in a slice of the data_tbl along with the `!` "except" wildcard to only select observations that do not include header information.
+This can be found by searching for observations with the occurence of a column name in a given column, such as finding "Rk" in the `Rk` column.

-(example)

 ```r
 # combine first row with second level of header above with period in between as new column names